daar/termstyle/README.md

-Here’s a more polished and professional version of your wording:

 # TermStyle

 **TermStyle** brings **colorful, styled output** to your CLI applications with the familiar **[Tailwind CSS](https://tailwindcss.com/) API**.
 It allows building a **beautiful and expressive terminal** with ease.